 Actions speak louder than words when it comes to assisting a new mum.
 So when you visit, offer to do the dishes for her or ask her if she has any laundry that you could hang out.
 If by some miracle, she’s got those sorted – see if she’d be happy for you to watch bub while she has a long, hot shower, or at the very least, sweep her kitchen floor.
 Practical support is the best kind of support for a mum who has just had a baby and is trying to navigate this whole gig.

 Most new mothers are running more on adrenaline than they are on sleep, as they adjust to their new life.
 Prolonged visits are not a good idea and can be overwhelming for a new mother.
 Keep visits on the short side – unless otherwise indicated by her.

 5. Stay away if you are sick, or have been sick recently

 One of the worst things that visitors can pass onto newborn babies is a sickness.
 So, even if you have been ill in the last few days but feel fine now, it’s best to stay away for at least a week.
-Definitely, do not visit while you are still sick.
+Definitely DO NOT visit while you are still sick.

 6. Don’t expect to hold the baby

-Following these rules means not only improves your chances of being invited back, but you are also making her feel respected and supported.
+Following these rules not only improves your chances of being invited back, but you are also making her feel respected and supported.
 Nothing can prepare a woman for the feelings, emotions and, well … logistics of having a brand new baby.
 Having a visitor who comes bearing not only a meal (or two!) but practical support, can make such a difference to the postpartum experience of a new mother – who, let’s face it, probably feels the most tired she has ever felt and hasn’t been able to prioritise her own needs in days.